tjj9020/kinable/PROJECT_PLAN.md

 4.  **Scoped Changes & Discussion**:
     *   We avoid large, repository-wide sweeping changes without prior discussion and agreement.
 Changes are typically scoped to the current component or service being developed.
+    *   **Architecture Decision Records (ADRs)**: For significant architectural decisions (e.g., choosing a primary data store, selecting a messaging system, deciding on a specific AI provider integration strategy, structuring moderation flows, defining token accounting mechanisms), we will create Architecture Decision Records.
+        *   *What*: A short document (typically markdown) capturing the context, decision, and consequences of an important architectural choice.
+        *   *Why*: To capture the rationale behind decisions, reduce future debate, enable team alignment, onboard new members, and support compliance/audit trails.
+        *   *How*: ADRs will be stored in a designated `/docs/adr/` folder using a simple template (e.g., `001-example-decision.md`).

 5.  **Frequent Commits**:
     *   We commit our code frequently.
 A commit is made when: